Storage in Windows Server

 Software-defined storage for virtualized workloads

-Storage Spaces - Storage Spaces now includes support for Storage Spaces Direct - a new architecture for Storage Spaces clusters that uses directly attached local storage - including SATA and NVME devices.
+Storage Spaces Direct - Storage Spaces now includes support for Storage Spaces Direct - a new architecture for Storage Spaces clusters that uses directly attached local storage - including SATA and NVME devices.
 Other enhancements include the ability to optimize disk usage after adding new physical disks and faster virtual disk repair times.

-Storage Replica (new) - Storage Replica enables storage-agnostic, block-level, synchronous replication between clusters or servers for disaster preparedness and recovery, as well as stretching of a failover cluster across sites for high availability.
+Storage Replica - Storage Replica enables storage-agnostic, block-level, synchronous replication between clusters or servers for disaster preparedness and recovery, as well as stretching of a failover cluster across sites for high availability.
 Synchronous replication enables mirroring of data in physical sites with crash-consistent volumes, ensuring zero data loss at the file system level.
 Asynchronous replication allows site extension beyond metropolitan ranges.

-Storage QoS (new) - Storage Quality of Service (QoS) provides a way to centrally monitor and manage storage performance for virtual machines using Hyper-V and the Scale-Out File Server roles.
+Storage QoS - Storage Quality of Service (QoS) provides a way to centrally monitor and manage storage performance for virtual machines using Hyper-V and the Scale-Out File Server roles.
 The feature automatically improves storage resource fairness between multiple virtual machines using the same file server cluster and allows specific minimum and maximum performance goals to be configured in units of normalized IOPs.

 Data Deduplication - Data Deduplication is a feature of Windows Server 2016 that can help reduce the impact of redundant data on storage costs.
 When enabled, Data Deduplication optimizes free space on a volume by examining the data on the volume for duplication.
 Once identified, duplicated portions of the volume's dataset are stored once and are (optionally) compressed for additional savings.
 Data Deduplication optimizes redundancies without compromise data fidelity or integrity.